Lee Roche: International career

 Roche made one appearance for the England under-21s; he started the 2−2 draw with Finland during qualifying for the 2002 UEFA European Under-21 Championship.

 Retirement

 Following a sequence of injuries and falling out of love with the game, Roche retired from football at age 27.
-He now works as a plumber and cavity wall remover and also coaches the Bury F.C. under-11 side.
+He now works as a plumber and cavity wall remover and also coaches the Bury under-11 side.